therandomstring/syslog-ng/tests/fuzzing/Readme.md

 ### Building with CMake

+First you should make a new directory.
+This should have the same name as your testcase for integration with the test environment.
+Place this new directory on the following path: `${PATH_TO_SYSLOG_NG_REPO}/tests/fuzzing/tests/${YOUR_TEST_DIRECTORY}`

 You should add your `CMakeLists.txt` file to your test directory (on the same level as your `targets` and `corpora` folder).
 You should also add your module to `tests/fuzzing/tests/CMakeLists.txt`.

 The minimum required `CMakeLists.txt` should contain at least a test target.
 To add this target, use the provided `add_fuzz_test()` function.
 Do not use CMake's integrated `add_executable()` or `add_custom_target()` functions unless you are completely sure in what you are doing, as these do not set the variables and command arguments used by CTest.